vigetlabs/ca11y/README.md

-\# DatePicker

-Barebones vanilla js (es6) date picker.
+# ca11yndar
+An accessible, light-weight, dependency-free date picker `< 4kb` minified.
+Bring your own styles.
 This is a work in progress!

-## Demo Locally
 ```
-npm install
+npm install ca11yndar --save
-npm start
 ```

 ## Usage
 ```
-import DatePicker from './DatePicker'
+import Ca11yndar from 'ca11yndar'
-const datePicker = new DatePicker(input)
+const datePicker = new Ca11yndar(input)
 ```

-Pass an input element into a new instance of `DatePicker`
+Pass an input element into a new instance of `Ca11yndar`

-Optionally pass in custom options for month and day names as second param.
+Optionally pass in custom options for month, day, and button labels names as second param.

 The following are the default values:
 ```